 Related Article: How Rising Interest Rates Impact Buying vs. Renting

 The moral of the story is that when the Federal Reserve adjusts interest rates, the average American feels the effect.
-No matter which direction it’s moving in, it’s important to know how an interest rate adjustment will affect your personal finances.
-That way, you can budget appropriately for years to come.
+No matter which direction it’s moving in, it’s important to know how an interest rate adjustment will affect your personal finances and savings.
+That way, you can budget – and invest – appropriately for years to come.